kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 The learning investment compounds across projects.

-## Transferable Knowledge Is Better Than Framework-Locked Knowledge
+## Transferable Knowledge Is Better Than Framework-Locked Knowledge { #transferable-knowledge-is }

 If a developer spends a week learning PostgreSQL execution plans, that knowledge applies to: